official-notfishvr/POC-Best-Saber-Quest-mods-in-CSharp/README.md

 what is working?

-- SampleMod works but has its own made types because TypeGenerator is not made
-- Transpiler works for SampleMod (have not tested other stuff yet) but has alot (basically everything) of hard coded stuff
+- Transpiler works for SampleMod (have not tested other stuff yet)

 ## Credits